Telecommunications Cyber Security and Resilience Bill Compliance Guide

 National Security Directions - Part 4

-Under Part 4, Section 43 of Bill 329, telecommunications providers may be subject to directions for national security purposes:
+Under Part 4, Section 43 of HL Bill 32, telecommunications providers may be subject to directions for national security purposes:

 - The Secretary of State may give directions if threats relating to network and information systems pose a risk to national security